amykyta3/envoy-logger/README.md

 * Push samples to an InfluxDB database

-Once in an InfluxDB interface, one can query the data and display on a Grafana dashboard.
+Once in an InfluxDB interface, you can display the data on a Grafana dashboard.

 Some examples: